vivek0240/gplayforAndroid/Notes-for-Android-7.x.md

 ***

 ### APK Signature Scheme v2
-According to Google's documentation, the new [APK Signature Scheme v2](https://source.android.com/security/apksigning/v2.html) could give problems for any GApps package on Android Nougat.
+With Android Nougat, Google introduced the new [APK Signature Scheme v2](https://source.android.com/security/apksigning/v2.html).
-**At the moment no impact is known yet, and there is doubt whether implementation is really as strict as their documentation suggests.**
+This new signature scheme could pose problems for GApps packages in future versions of Android.
+But luckily for [Nougat there is still an exception for system apps](https://android.googlesource.com/platform/frameworks/base/+/nougat-release/core/java/android/content/pm/PackageParser.java#1204).

 If a Google app receives an update from the Play Store, the libraries in its APK are usually compressed.
 But the libraries need to be stored in a decompressed manner within the APK to make them install-able on the `/system` partition.
 This results in Open GApps having to re-package the APK which changes its *outside*.
 This did not intervene with the original signature scheme (that only verified the *inside* of the APK), but does not pass the v2 scheme's check anymore.